-ANSV VERS MUNICIPA L DEPAI RTMENT S ГНЕМЕ N° QUESTIONS 4 3 2 1 URBAN PLANNING HUMAN RESOURCES FINANCE BASIC SERVICES NATURAL RESOURCES ECONOMY CIVIL DEFENCE TOTAL 7 Do you believe that the current municipal structure allows each department to effectively carry out its work?
-Yes, the current structure is good and allows each department to effectively carry out its work The current structure requires some improvements for effective delivery The current structure is not good enough for that purpose No, the current structure is weak and needs major improvements 1 1 1 1 3 2 3 12 GOVERNANCI STRUCTURE 8 How well is the municipality cooperating and coordinating with externals such as government, private sector, civil society, etc.?
-The municipality has established strong cooperation and coordination mechanisms with a number of external partners and institutions The cooperation and coordination of the municipality with externals is overall good but could be further improved The municipality's cooperation and coordination with externals is not good enough The municipality has poor cooperation and coordination mechanisms with externals 2 3 4 4 4 2 4 23 9 Do you think that coordination and cooperation among the different municipal departments is efficient?
-Yes, mechanisms are in place to ensure efficient coordination and cooperation among the different municipal departments The coordination and cooperation among the departments is overall good but could be further improved Coordination and cooperation mechanisms among the departments is not good enough municipality has poor coordination and 1 3 4 2 4 1 4 19 Average for G 18
+ANSV VERS MUNICIPA L DEPAI RTMENTS S THEME N° QUESTIONS 4 3 2 1 URBAN PLANNING HUMAN RESOURCES FINANCE BASIC SERVICES NATURAL RESOURCES ECONOMY CIVIL DEFENCE TOTAL 7 Do you believe that the current municipal structure allows each department to effectively carry out its work?
+Yes, the current structure is good and allows each department to effectively carry out its work The current structure requires some improvements for effective delivery The current structure is not good enough for that purpose No, the current structure is weak and needs major improvements 1 1 1 1 3 2 3 12 GOVERNANCE STRUCTURE 8 How well is the municipality cooperating and coordinating with externals such as government, private sector, civil society, etc.?
+The municipality has established strong cooperation and coordination mechanisms with a number of external partners and institutions The Cooperation and coordination of the municipality with externals is overall good but could be further improved The municipality's cooperation and coordination with externals is not good enough The municipality has poor cooperation and coordination mechanisms with externals 2 3 4 4 4 2 4 23 9 Do you think that coordination and cooperation among the different municipal departments is efficient? and cooperation The coordination and cooperation among the departments is overall good but could be further improved Coordination and cooperation mechanisms among the departments is not good enough municipality has poor coordination and 1 3 4 2 4 1 4 19

-TABLE 6 Example of matrix analysis
+TABLE 11 Example of matrix analysis